In Vitro Fertilization (IVF)

 What is the IVF process?

-In IVF, the retrieved egg and sperms are placed in a petri dish in the laboratory to allow for fertilization to take place.
+-The retrieved egg and sperms are placed in a petri dish in the laboratory to allow for fertilization to take place.

 Who should have IVF?